 Misbah Haque (1:06:49):

-Sweet man.
-All right, couple more rapid fires before I let you go.
-So let’s say that you had a couple billion dollars, right?
+Couple more rapid fires before I let you go.
+So let’s say that you had a couple of billion dollars.
 And you had a staff of 40 people.
 So these 40 people can be top performers, top thinkers in whatever it is that you’ve recruited them for.
 And you want it to use that to do something.
 Whether it’s some type of change pursuing some type of passion, whatever it might be, what would you do with that?